 The 530HCx will navigate to several types of locations.
-Without MapSource detailed maps installed, the 530HCx can navigate to Cities, Interstate Exits, Waypoints, and Recently Found places.
-With MapSource detailed maps installed; Points of Interest, Addresses, or Intersections are also available.
+Without detailed maps installed, the 530HCx can navigate to Cities, Interstate Exits, Waypoints, and Recently Found places.
+With detailed maps installed (purchased or downloaded); Points of Interest, Addresses, or Intersections are also available.